akeneo/pim-helpcenter/content/md/administration/catalog-volume-monitoring_en.md

 In the PIM, there is a dedicated dashboard that will help you monitor your catalog size on a various number of axes.

-For example, you'll be able to find there the number of families or the average number of attribute per family.
+For example, you'll be able to find there the number of families or the average number of attributes per family.

 ![Catalog volume monitoring dashboard](../img/Activity_CatalogVolumeMonitoring.png)